 - Key traits: vibrant colors, cool patterns, and exotic looks; active swimmers; a peaceful community fish; hardy; jumpers, so the aquarium has to have a lid; reef tank safe; can be kept with other calm tank mates; avoid keeping 2 Fairy Wrasse males, as they will fight.

 The Scott’s Fairy Wrasse is a fascinatingly colorful saltwater fish that will give your marine aquarium an outstanding exotic note.
+It comes from the Cirrhilabrus genus, which inhabits the reefs in the Indian and Pacific Oceans.

 This fish is relaxed and sturdy, so you won’t have an issue taking proper care of it, even if you’re a novice.